Palma Formica: Accomplishments

-She received the Benemerenti Medal, awarded by Pope John Paul II and the New Jersey's Pioneer Women in Medicine Award.
+Formica received the Benemerenti Medal, awarded by Pope John Paul II and the New Jersey's Pioneer Women in Medicine Award.
 She was the first woman president of the Middlesex Medical Society of New Jersey in 1977, the first woman chair of the Department of Family Practice at Saint Peter's University Hospital in 1979.
 She cofounded the Robert Wood Johnson Medical School at St. Peter's University Hospital in 1980.
 In 1984 she ran for trustee of American Medical Association (AMA), however she did not get elected.
 She admits that running in 1984 was a bad decision because she was a young delegate and did not have enough experience to gain enough votes.
 In 1990, she ran again and became a member of AMA Board of Trustees.
 Holding this position for nine years, she was a leader in women's issues.